StaudiglLab/code4LowFreqEyeMovs/datafiles/README.txt

-Electrode layout files are now available for plotting.
-The full dataset from the study will be made available upon publication.
+The full dataset of the study will be made available upon publication.